AdminForIinRange/learningnext14restfulapi/Notes.md

 //lib/action.js

-// export const deletePost = async (formData) Tt takes in in the event from the input given by the action={deletePost} and destructure's the id
+// export const deletePost = async (formData) Tt takes in in the event from the input given by the action={deletePost} and destructrue's the id

 export const deletePost = async (formData) => {
   const { id } = Object.fromEntries(formData);